PoisotLab/MS_network_els/els_networks.md

 # Introduction

-In ecological systems (*e.g.* communities), interactions between components (*e.g.* species) are organized in ways that are non-random and constrained by sets of rules (see section X).
-The organization of these interactions drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions, which eventually feedback on the system organization.
-This constant interplay between interaction organization and system functions results in signatures on the system structure (*e.g.* invariance in key features of the system structure, see section X).
-Detecting and analyzing these signatures gives us information on the system itself.
+Interactions between components of ecological systems, such as species in a community, (*e.g.* species) are organized non-randomly and constrained by sets of rules (see section X).
+The organization of these interactions drives some properties of the community such as stability, productivity, and the ability to resist extinctions, all of which eventually feedback on the system organization.
+The constant interplay between the organization of interactions and system dynamics constrains its structure.
 Studying the structure of ecological systems is necessary to gain insights on the fundamental rules and processes that govern ecosystem formation, maintenance and functioning.

-The way interactions are organized can be studied by investigating the structure of ecological networks.
-Designed to analyze the structure of a studied system, the *graph theory* is a mathematical framework which seemed to be largely appropriate to answer ecological questions.
-Every system can be abstracted by a *graph*, a representation of the system components organization (*Figure 1a*).
+The organization of interactions in a community is best represented as a network. *Graph theory* is a field of mathematics developped to analyze the structure of such systems.
+Every community can be abstracted by a
+*graph*, a representation of the system components and their arrangement(*Figure 1a*).
 These components are called *nodes* and are linked together by *edges*.
-These combinations form the structure of the studied system.
 In an ecological system, nodes can be individuals, populations, communities or landscape patches and edges can represent trophic links, energetic flux, etc, every kind of interaction.
-Both nodes and edges can carry additional information such as weight (*e.g.* species abundance, intensity of the gene flow between two populations, etc.), location in space and time, edges direction and sign and nodes labels (*e.g.* species identity).
+Both nodes and edges can carry additional information such as weight (*e.g.* species abundance, intensity of the gene flow between two populations, etc.), location in space and time, and nodes labels (*e.g.* species identity).
 Specific informations can be attached to edges, modifying the characteristics of the graph.
 Graphs can be *directed* (*i.e* interaction goes from A to B) or *undirected*, *weighted* (*i.e* different strength of interaction among the network) or *unweighted* (*Figures 1 and 2*).
-This information is summarized mathematically in the *adjacency matrix* (typically named $A$, see definition in glossary) (*Figure 1b*).
-In this paper, for simplicity, time and space, we decided to mostly focus on *Species Interaction Networks* (SIN).
-Ecological system such as landscape, genetic or nutrient networks are not represented here, but they can be studying following the same framework defined further [*ref*].
+This information is summarized in the *adjacency matrix* (typically named $A$, see definition in glossary) (*Figure 1b*).
+In this chapter, for simplicity, we will focus mostly on *Species Interaction Networks* (SIN).
+Ecological systems such as landscape, genetic or nutrient networks are not represented here, but they can be studying using the same framework defined further [*ref*].

 Describing and understanding the structure of species interaction networks is an